With its everchanging icescape and dynamic climatic forces, Antarctica is one of the most extreme environments on Earth…

 Where: IMAS exhibition space, 20 Castray Esplanade, Battery Point, Tasmania 7004

 Opening hours: Monday to Friday, 10am - 4pm.
-Due to COVID restrictions still being in place at IMAS | UTAS, we are currently unable to welcome walk-in visitors to our exhibition, so please book your visit.
+Due to COVID-safe requirements, we are unable to welcome walk-in visitors to our exhibition, so please book your visit.